-This is the fourth post in my microservices series and follows on from the previous articles:
+This is the fifth post in my microservices series and follows on from the previous articles:

 - Microservices series #1: microservices are software components that work

 - Microservices series #2: the state of enterprise software – analytical evidence

 - Microservices series #3: enterprise software development is broken – the qualitative and quantitative evidence